Raised Beds — The Most Important Element of the Kitchen Garden

 If you're going with steel, make sure you arrange for delivery.
 I've installed beds that took four (sometimes even five) grown men to carry them off the truck and maneuver them into the yard.
 Many arrive pre-made, so measure the narrowest part of the path the bed will have to travel to ensure it will fit through.

-I love the look and functionality of corten steel so much, I opted for eight of the corten steel raised bed kits for sale in the Gardenary shop (four of the large 4' x 8' beds and four of the small 40" x 40" beds).
+I love the look and functionality of corten steel so much, I opted for eight of the corten steel raised bed kits for sale in the Gardenary shop (four of the large 4' x 8' beds and four of the small 40" x 40" beds) when it came time to build my new Nashville kitchen garden.
 Then I added two of the steel containers in large at the entrance.
 These were easy to put together and install with a partner.

 Learn more about corten steel.